GreyRook/code-with-style/docs/process/index.md

 * No changes are made to the Sprint that would endanger the Sprint goal
 * Quality goals do not decrease
-* The scope may be clarified and negotiated between the PO and the DEV Team as more is learned.
+* The scope may be clarified and negotiated between the PO and the Dev Team as more is learned.
 At *Grey Rook* we aim not to change the scope but to exchange issues if needed.

 ### Sprint Goal
-The Sprint goal is the objective that can be met through implementation of the Product backlog.
-It is a guidance of why the DEV Team is building the increment.
-The Sprint goal offers some flexibility regarding the implemented functionality while ensuring that the Product backlog items deliver one coherent function.
+The Sprint Goal is the objective that can be met through implementation of the Product Backlog.
+It is a guidance of why the Dev Team is building the increment.
+The Sprint Goal offers some flexibility regarding the implemented functionality while ensuring that the Product Backlog items deliver one coherent function.

 * What can be delivered in the increment?
-The DEV Team forecasts functionality while the task of the PO is to discuss the objetive and Product Backlog items needed for the Sprint goal.
+The Dev Team forecasts functionality while the task of the PO is to discuss the objetive and Product Backlog items needed for the Sprint Goal.

 At *Grey Rook* we aim to plan the Sprint so that no issues need to be changed.
 However, as it is an agile process, there are always circumstances that demand for a quick change.
 That can be